FarisTheAncient/Archipelago/worlds/tracker/docs/map-integration.md

 ## Mapping values from an existing poptracker to AP Location names

 UT's poptracker implementation assumes that the lowest level name for the location (called section in poptracker) matches exactly a location name in AP.
-For packs being developed for UT this isn't a concern, however for packs that already exist this is an assumption that simply might not true.
+For packs being developed for UT this isn't a concern, however for packs that already exist this is an assumption that simply might not be true.

 To support this, UT allows for worlds to create a mapping dict that will be used to convert pop section paths to AP Location names